 - Shopify has three main price plans starting from $29 to $299 per month, and a 14-day free trial

-- Amazon has two main plans, but both can come with added fees which are not as predictable
+- Amazon has two main plans, but both can come with added fees that are not as predictable

 As a whole, our top recommendation is for Shopify, which is a suitable solution for any type and size business.
 It allows for full control, has scalable and predictable pricing, and helps create a strong brand identity.